family photo ideas

 Family Photoshoot Ideas: Props and Activities

-Don’t worry – I’m not going to ask you to pose with pumpkins, apples, or letter boards.
-But a prop or two can make things fun, and never underestimate the power (and fun) of throwing leaves over your kids’ heads.
+I’m not going to ask you to go to a pumpkin patch or apple orchard.
+But a prop or two can make things fun, and you can do that without being cheesy.
+Never underestimate the power (and fun) of throwing colorful leaves over your kids’ heads.
 I love a mix of staged and fun family photos.
 Laughing, playing, or doing an activity together is the perfect way to capture your family.
-So whether you’re booking a fall family session or cozy, winter newborn photos with the whole family, there are lots of ways to get amazing pictures that feel like you.
+So whether you’re booking a fall family session or cozy, winter newborn photos with the whole family, there are lots of ways to get amazing pictures that feel like you

 Blankets: A cozy blanket can serve as both a prop and a place to sit on.
 The whole family can sit together and play a game or have a picnic.